schemathesis/schemathesis/docs/extending.rst

     ) -> hypothesis.strategies.SearchStrategy:
         pass

-The ``strategy`` argument is a Hypothesis strategy that will generate a certain request part.
+The ``strategy`` argument is a Hypothesis strategy that will generate a certain request part or the whole request (in case of the ``before_generate_case`` hook).
 For example, your API operation under test expects ``id`` query parameter that is a number, and you'd like to have only values that have at least three occurrences of "1".
 Then your hook might look like this: